Day 1: Arrival

 Day 2: Bilbao – Argomaniz (20 miles/32 km)

-We start our cycle tour along the river Nervion through the slowly awakening city of Bilbao in the direction of the Atlantic Ocean.
-Mainly on cycle paths and quiet byroads, we witness the decline of the former industrial city as well as the emerging modern metropolis of Bilbao.
-In Portugalete the world's oldest transporter bridge takes us across the river Nervion.
-Since 2006 the Puente Bizkaia belongs to the the UNESCO world heritage.
-After lunch in the lively seaside resort Getxo with its elegant villas, a minibus takes us to the Embalse de Ullibarri, an artificial lake near Vitoria Gasteiz.
-On small paths near the lake we circumvent the rather unattractive capital of the Basque Country.
-In the late afternoon we reach the Parador, where an exquisite dinner awaits us.
+After adjusting your bikes, we start our cycle tour along the river Nervion through the slowly awakening city of Bilbao in the direction of the Atlantic Ocean.
+Mainly on cycle paths and peaceful adjacent routes, we witness the decline of the former industrial city as well as the emerging modern metropolis of Bilbao.
+In Portugalete, the world's oldest transporter bridge takes us across the river Nervion.
+After lunch in the lively seaside resort Getxo with its elegant villas, a minibus takes us to the Embalse de Ullibarri, a reservoir near Vitoria Gasteiz.
+We will cycle around the Basque capital city one small secluded paths, always traveling near the lake to the day's destination.
+In the late afternoon we reach the Parador, where our dinner awaits us.

 Overnight in Argomaniz